 Induction helps new directors to quickly and clearly understand their role and responsibilities and the PBC’s business and activities.
 Mentoring by an experienced board member is an efficient way for new directors to learn quickly and develop confidence.

 Usually the board and senior management are responsible for inducting new directors, but there is no set process.
 Induction will look different for each PBC depending on its size and complexity.
-However, there are certain important steps that all PBCs can consider (tips on developing a board induction, board induction checklist template).
+However, there are certain important steps that all PBCs can consider (tips on developing a board induction, board induction checklist).

 Directors should be familiarised with the PBC, its business and operational environment.
 This should include a tour of the PBC office; meetings with the board chair and CEO; and training on their role and responsibilities to their members and common law native title holders and their duties under the NTA, PBC Regulations and the CATSI Act (see directors duties factsheets).
 There may be other training required relevant to the director’s role (for example financial training) that should be identified during the induction process.
 This is also the time when any outstanding documentation (such as appointment letters or declaration of interest forms) should be completed.